ossc-db/pg_hint_plan/docs/hint_table.md

 `Set` hints change GUC parameters just while planning.
-GUC parameter shown in [Query Planning](http://www.postgresql.org/docs/current/static/runtime-config-query.html) can have the expected effects on planning unless an other hint conflicts with the planner method configuration parameters.
+GUC parameter shown in [Query Planning](http://www.postgresql.org/docs/current/static/runtime-config-query.html) can have the expected effects on planning unless another hint conflicts with the planner method configuration parameters.
 When multiple hints change the same GUC, the last hint takes effect.
 [GUC parameters for `pg_hint_plan`](#guc-parameters-for-pg_hint_plan) are also